Schwaldlander/DomainNameSuggest/README.md

 ---

 ## Notes
 - You must comply with your base model license terms.
-Log into your own hugging face account and register for approval of using MistralAI and llama model.
+Log into your own hugging face account and register for organisation approval of using MistralAI and llama model.
-- For large-scale training, consider gradient checkpointing, 4/8-bit, and FSDP in `configs/training_lora.yaml`.
+- For large-scale training, consider gradient checkpointing, 4/8-bit, and FSDP in `configs/training_lora.yaml` for computation efficency.
-- Replace or grow the synthetic dataset with curated, real-world data when possible—but **keep safety** front-and-center.
+- Replace or grow the synthetic dataset with curated, real-world data when possible.